whoiscc/riog-project/Document/GameInterface.markdown

 identifier as key, this is no need to store any foreign object in session state, and it is recommended to further compute identifier upon referencing instead of storing it statically in session state.

-There is a preserved identifier `stage%%0`, which is useful in some cases like listening for per-game events.

 **Interface of redraw context.** Use `context.Create(id).<type>` method to draw a shape whose identifier is `id`.
 For example, `context.Create('text%score%0').Text({ ... })` draws a text to screen, and the text could be referenced with identifier `text%score%0` later in on-frame context.
 Calling `Create` with same identifier more than once is an error.